Skip to content

 The kernel of concern

-It is true that belief in an afterlife is not unique to Islam — it is shared with Judaism, Christianity, and other traditions, and predates the Qurʾān.
-Acknowledging that shared ground is fair and important.
+It is true — and worth saying plainly — that belief in resurrection is not unique to Islam.
+It is shared with Judaism, Christianity, and older traditions, and it predates the Qur'an.
+A fair answer begins by granting that shared ground rather than denying it.

 What the verse actually says